joshrest/joshrest.github.io/content/home/hero.md

 	#  label = '<a class="js-github-release" href="https://sourcethemes.com/academic/updates" data-repo="gcushen/hugo-academic">Latest release<!-- V --></a>'
 +++

 Welcome to the laboratory of Joshua Rest in the Department of Ecology and Evolution at Stony Brook University.
-We are also affiliated with the Laufer Center for Physical and Quantitative Biology.
-We are involved in the Genomics Cluster.

 We use computation, experiments, and natural history to study the evolution of biological systems.